cc32d9/dappscatalog/docs/dappscatalog_participant_guide.md

 * `email`: contact e-mail address

-* `descr`: project description, up to 1024 characters
+* `descr`: project description, up to 1024 characters.
+Line breaks can be indicated with "\n".

 * `flags`: an integer with two lower bits indicating completeness and listing of the entry